vstoykovbg/doubleslow/README.md

 ## Randomness from the sound input

 The script `doublerandom-seed-generator.py` creates a BIP39 mnemonic by collecting randomness from the sound input and the `haveged`.
 Make sure you have `arecord` and `haveged` installed on your system.
+The script also uses random data entered by the user via the keyboard.

 There is usually noise at the microphone input even if there is no microphone attached.
 In this case you need to increase the microphone input's volume to the max.
 Don't forget to check if the microphone input is muted (it must not be muted).